Albanians in North Macedonia: Parties

 North Macedonia has a few Albanian parties.
 As of 2020 election The Democratic Union for Integration (DUI) and the Alliance for Albanians are the two largest Albanian political parties in the country.
 In the 2008 Macedonian parliamentary elections, DUI won 11.3% of the total vote, while DPA got 10.1%.
 However, due to pre-election fights between the two main Albanian political parties, some Albanian areas of the country have revoted.

 In the 2011 Macedonian parliamentary elections, Albanian parties received 20.96% of the total popular vote.
 DUI received 10.2% of the vote, giving it 15 seats.
 This is a loss of 3 seats from the previous elections.
 DPA received 5.9% of the vote, winning 8 seats which is also a drop of 3 seats from the 2008 election.
 The third Albanian party to receive seats in parliament is the National Democratic Revival party which received two seats with 2.7% of the vote.

 In the 2014 elections, three Albanian parties, DUI, DPA, and NDP won 19 seats, seven seats, and one seat, respectively, out of the 123 total seats.
 Ethnic Albanians parties received just under 21% of the total popular vote.

 Discrimination

-Ethnic tensions have simmered in North Macedonia since the end of an armed conflict in 2001, where the ethnic Albanian National Liberation Army attacked the security forces of Macedonia with the goal of securing greater rights and autonomy for the ethnic Albanian minority.
+Ethnic tensions have simmered in North Macedonia since the end of an armed conflict in 2001, where in July 2001, former NLA fighters created the Albanian National Army (ANA, AKSh), and announced itself on 3 August 2001.
+The group participated in attacks against Macedonian forces alongside the NLA.
+After the NLA disbanded, the ANA began to operate in the Preševo Valley.